apacheignite/documentation/data-grid/cache-queries.md

 }
 [/block]
 Scan queries allow for querying cache in distributed form based on some user defined predicate.

-##How it Works
-  * The requested predicate is sent to each node in the cluster.
-  * Each node queries its own cache for entries that satisfy the given predicate.
-  * The predicate requester consolidates the results received from each node into a single set.
-[block:callout]
-{
-  "type": "info",
-  "title": "Scalability",
-  "body": "Scan queries are highly scalable.
-In a partitioned cache, adding a node to the cluster reduces the number of data entries on each node and hence reduces the time spent by each node on iterating over its entries."
-}
-[/block]

 [block:code]
 {
   "codes": [